 With such a large sum of money at stake, you want to make sure that you have a professional and experienced Queensland property or conveyancer lawyer who is looking after your transaction and ensuring everything is completed in a correct and timely manner.

 We understand that for most people buying or selling property only happens very occasionally, so knowing what steps are required can be very confusing.
 Our flowcharts show clearly each stage of the conveyancing process and help you gain a better understanding of what is happening during one of the most important transactions of your life.

 Whilst we don’t expect you to become an expert on the process, (that’s our job), we do believe that knowledge is empowering and you will feel a whole lot more comfortable throughout your conveyancing transaction.
-For further information on the residential conveyancing process, please download one of the following documents:

 Method of Sale